anodot/anodot_api_docs_slate/source/includes/_Alert configuration.md

 <aside class="success">
 A Pro Tip:</br>
-Use this API to retrieve the alert ID's that are used to delete, edit, pause/resume alerts.
+Use this API to retrieve the alert IDs that are used to delete, edit, pause/resume alerts.
 </aside>

 #### Response Fields